Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Inverse Gaussian Mixture Channel Model

+Here, the sum is over the set of all paths from the source node of $\mathrm{Tx}_g$ to the destination node of pipe $p_i$ that include $p_i$.
+Moreover, the fraction of molecules $\gamma_{P_k}$ propagating through path $P_k$ is obtained according to the law of mass conservation as~\cite[Eq.~(22)]{Mosayebi2019}

+with $\gamma_{P_k}\in[0,1]$, i.e., $\gamma_{P_k}$ is dictated by the fractions of flow rates at each bifurcation $b_m\in P_k$.
+Note that the \ac{CIR} in~\eqref{eqn:CIR_between_Tx_and_pi} is expressed in terms of the molecule flux, instead of molecule concentration as is often done in \ac{MC}.
+Hence, here, the \ac{CIR} is a \ac{PDF} over $t$, whereas a \ac{CIR} expressed in terms of normalized molecule concentration would be a \ac{PDF} over $z_i$.

-denotes the fraction of molecules propagating through path $P_k$, dictated by the fractions of flow rates at each junction $j_m\in P_k$.
-Unlike the model in~\cite[Eq.~(8)]{Jakumeit2024}, \eqref{eqn:NetworkFlux} contains no convolutions.
-It provides a tractable and insightful closed-form expression for the molecule flux in \acp{VN}, in which the contributions of different paths can be easily identified.
-By dividing~(\ref{eqn:NetworkFlux}) by the flow velocity $\bar{u}_E$ in \ac{VN} outlet pipe $p_E$, and multiplying with $N$, the molecule concentration in $\si{\per\meter}$ is obtained as
+Unlike the model in~\cite[Eq.~(8)]{Jakumeit2025}, \eqref{eqn:CIR_between_Tx_and_pi} requires no convolutions for the calculation of the \ac{CIR} and can instead be expressed as a sum of \acp{IG}.
+The sum provides a tractable and insightful closed-form expression for the molecule transport dynamics in \acp{VN}, in which the contributions of different paths originating from a given \ac{Tx} can be easily identified from the individual terms.
+Equation~\eqref{eqn:CIR_between_Tx_and_pi} represents, to the best of our knowledge, the first closed-form expression for the \ac{CIR} in \acp{VN}.